tbowmo/node-red-contrib-mysensors/README.md

 A node-RED [mysensors](http://www.mysensors.org) protocol decoder / encoder / wrapper package.
 Contains a node to decode / encode mysensors serial protocol to / from node-red messages, and a node for adding mysensors specific data like sensor type, nodeid etc. which can then be sent to mysensors network

+## Warning!
+In an upcomming release the node mysdecenc will be removed, it is only left here for legacy purpose, and to not break current flows.

 ## Install

 Within your local installation of Node-RED run: